samra-shereen/samra-shereen/README.md

 ## Hey!
 I'm Samra✨

 * 🚀 3rd year Computer Science student at the University of Calgary
-* 🤖 Data Science Trailblazer, Crafting Insights from Raw Data to Shape the Future
+* 🤖 Paving my way in Data Science & ML, one project at a time.
 * 📚 Part-time Tutor Empowering Minds in Math, Science, and English
 * 💖 Transforming Lines of Code into Innovative Solutions